aturner93/NYCSchoolsChallenge/README.md

 The main project is called ChaseTests.
-The unit tests are under ChaseTestTests
+The unit tests are under ChaseTestTests (Not the best name in the world)
-In hindsight, I should have named the project something better.